YannisLamp/network-management/README.md

 # Software Defined Networking

-Implementation of 2 apps using Mininet as a  Virtual Network Simulator and OpenDaylight platform for creating a Software-Defined-Networking Controller.
+Implementation of 2 apps using Mininet as a  Virtual Network Simulator and OpenDaylight Software-Defined-Networking Controller.
+App1 is a React frontend that serves statistics about out Mininet Network, but also communicates with the second Python (App2) which is capable of manipulating the Mininet Network directly.

 # The team